doo/scanbot-barcode-scanner-sdk-example-capacitor-ionic/README.md

 💡 Our [Ionic Capacitor Barcode Scanner tutorial](https://scanbot.io/techblog/ionic-capacitor-barcode-scanner-tutorial/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) walks you through the integration process step by step.
 Follow along to implement a powerful barcode scanning feature quickly.

 Alternatively, check out our [developer blog](https://scanbot.io/techblog/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) for a collection of in-depth tutorials, use cases, and best practices.

-### Free integration support

-Need help integrating or testing our Barcode Scanner SDK?
-We offer [free developer support](https://docs.scanbot.io/support/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) via Slack, MS Teams, or email.

-As a customer, you also get access to a dedicated support Slack or Microsoft Teams channel to talk directly to your Customer Success Manager and our engineers.

 ### Licensing and pricing